Doors will

 Karen Di Franco will present I Decide Not to Operate Without Direct Communication.
 A postcard from Lee Lozano located in the archive of writer and critic Barbara Reise is taken as a starting point to discuss the temporalities of the archive.
 The philosopher Karen Barad has described the archive as trace rather than repository - as an assemblage of interactive phenomena.
 By articulating documents, the presentation will explore such interactivities.

-curator, and is currently PhD candidate with Tate Britain and
+a curator, and is currently PhD candidate with Tate Britain

-The sun went in, the fire went out: landscapes in film,
+the exhibitions The sun went in, the fire went out:

 With Ami Clarke she co-organises the New Materialism reading